Where to stay in Tokyo – a travel guide to Tokyo‘s neighborhoods

 See all hotels in Ueno

 See all hotels in Asakusa

 South-west of Asakusa is Nihonbashi, a commercial and shopping district steeped in history.
 Mitsukoshi and Takashimaya department stores have headquarters here in luxurious, early 20th-century buildings, while Bank of Japan calls an 1896 neo-baroque building home.
 Further south is upmarket Ginza, where high-end shopping and brand names abound.
-Drop into Matsuzakaya department store, indulge in fresh sushi or see colourful, dramatic costumes at a Kabuki-za Theatre show.
+Drop into Matsuzakaya department store, indulge in fresh sushi or see colorful, dramatic costumes at a Kabuki-za Theatre show.

 See all hotels in Nihonbashi

 See all hotels in Ginza

 Odaiba, south of Ginza on Tokyo Bay, is a haven of amusement parks, entertainment venues and Tokyo business hotels.
 A Ferris wheel, toy stores and designer clothing will delight at Palette Town.
 Sink into traditional, Edo-style hot spring baths at Oedo Onsen Monogatari.
 Across Tokyo Bay sits Shinagawa, starting point for train journeys to southern Japan and arrival point for trains from Haneda Airport.
 It’s home to Sengaku-ji, a temple and samurai artefact museum, and Hara Museum of Art, housed in a preserved 1930s home.

 See all hotels in Shinagawa